WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * mainly for setting up alarams and notifications if you go above certain threshold.

+- remember that **it takes up to 48hrs for all budget related information to be updated on your account**.
+That means that **some alerts might fire way after you crossed the threshold of your budget**.

 ### ACM

 - provides **x509 certs (SSL/TSL)**